Menu Menu Open

 PrEP creates a wall around CD4 cells, blocking off the receptors into the cell.
 This means that HIV can enter the body but won’t be able to replicate itself and won’t be able to spread throughout the body.

-Essentially, PrEP is the bouncer at a club, keeping out people who are intoxicated and aggressive and maintaining a safe and enjoyable space to party.
+Essentially, PrEP is the bouncer at a club, keeping out people who are intoxicated and aggressive, and maintaining a safe and enjoyable space to party.

 How long does it take for PrEP to work?